-At the completion of the study, all unused LOXO-305 tablets will be disposed of by the CRU in accordance with the CRU's SOPs and local/state/federal guidelines governing waste disposal of investigational drugs, following the Sponsor's written authorization.
-Placebo powder and moxifloxacin tablets will be disposed of by the CRU in accordance with the CRU's SOPs.
+At the completion of the study, all unused LOXO-305 tablets will be disposed of by the CRU, in accordance with the CRU's Standard Operating Procedures (SOPs) and local/state/federal guidelines governing waste disposal of investigational drugs, following the Sponsor's written authorization.
+The caffeine, warfarin, and vitamin K tablets and omeprazole capsules will be disposed of by the CRU in accordance with the CRU's SOPs.